 Explore the most romantic places to visit in Europe, from Paris to the Venice canals, and from the Greek islands to the Swiss alps.
 Book customized packages Inclusive of airport transfers, cab, resort, sightseeing, and meals offered by expert agents on TravelTriangle.
 Book Now!

-2. St. Patrick’s Day, Ireland
+2. St. Patrick’s Day

-St. Patrick’s Day 2019 Date: 17 March
+St. Patrick’s day 2019 date: 17 March

-Maslenitsa 2019 Dates: 4 – 10 March
+Maslenitsa 2019 dates: 4 – 10 March

-Carnaval Netherlands 2019 Dates: 3 – 5 March
+Carnaval Netherlands 2019 dates: 3 – 5 March

-5. Cannes Film Festival, France
+5. Cannes Film Festival

-Cannes is a small village in France and the site of one of the most exclusive festivals in Europe.
+Cannes is a small village in France and the site of one of the largest festivals in Europe.
 A complete by-invitation-only event, Cannes is the world’s premier film festival and witnesses the screening of almost all genres of the most brilliant movies of the year for a select audience.
 Held at the beautiful Palais des Festivals et des Congrès, the festival has swayed the film world’s attention from the Venice Film Festival that had developed a fascist streak.
 Every year, the festival also honors the best film with the famous Palm d’Or, which is often regarded as a more prestigious recognition than the Oscars.

-Cannes Film Festival Dates 2019: 14 – 25 May
+Cannes Film Festival dates 2019: 14 – 25 May

-6. Glastonbury Festival, Scotland
+6. Glastonbury Festival